“What if Christmas, he thought, doesn’t come from a store. What if Christmas … perhaps … means a little bit more!” – Dr. Seuss

 DOES THE RUSTY GRISWOLD DISPLAY TAKE FINANCIAL DONATIONS OR PROFIT IN ANY WAY?

 In 2021, we accepted donations for SickKids Foundation and were pleasantly surprised to surpass our goal of $1,000 when we raised $2,445!
 Each donation that qualified under Revenue Canada’s taxation rules received a charitable tax receipt from SickKids Foundation.
-We are pleased to partner with SickKids Foundation once again in 2022, and will continue this partnership in 2023!
+We were pleased to partner with SickKids Foundation once again in 2022, and will continue this partnership in 2023!

 ARE YOU AVAILABLE FOR HIRE TO BUILD ME A LIGHT DISPLAY AT MY HOME AND/OR BUSINESS?